 Margaret Sullivan

 Margaret Sullivan is an assistant professor in the School of Information at Florida State University.
-Prior to this, she was an assistant professor at the University of Iowa.
-For her education, she completed a doctorate in Library and Information Science from the University of South Carolina.
-She also has a Master’s in Information Systems and a MLIS with a concentration in digital libraries, both from Drexel University.
-Her research areas of interest focus on the health-seeking behaviors and patterns of women of disadvantaged populations.
-Professor Zimmerman studies the impact that information access, information literacy, and reading and literacy has had in affecting the health and well-being of the women she studies.
-She works with large datasets and at a smaller, more personal scale.
-Special interest is taken in maternal health outcomes.
-Zimmerman’s recent research includes a comparative study between assessments of information literacy, health literacy, and the library science methodology Information Horizons Mapping, a large-scale bibliometric analysis of themes in global scholarship addressing information literacy displayed through data visualizations, and a study on the health information needs of immigrant and refugee women.
+She completed a doctorate in Library and Information Science from the University of South Carolina.
+She also has a Master’s in Information Systems and a Master’s in Library Science from Drexel University.
+Her research areas of interest focus on the health-seeking behaviors and patterns of stigmatized populations, with a focus on the opioid-use population.
+Dr. Sullivan studies the impact that information access, information literacy, health literacy, and reading and literacy has had in affecting the health and well-being of the people that she studies.
+She also studies, publishes on, and advocates for the universal human right to access to credible health information.
+Her work is currently funded by The Institute of Museum and Library Services, Network of the National Library of Medicine, and the U.S. Department of Health and Human Services.

 Research Interests